 Gratitude.
 A simple word, but one of the most powerful words when applied to sobriety and recovery.
-Gratitude in recovery can be easily defined as an expression of appreciation, a manifestation of kindness and spiritual connection, an acknowledgment of the things you have and not focusing on the things you do not.
+Gratitude in recovery can be easily defined as an expression of appreciation, a manifestation of kindness and spiritual connection, an acknowledgment of the things you have, and not focusing on the things you do not.

 Gratitude is similar in the context of appreciation, but gratitude leans more towards action than a feeling.
 When expressing gratitude, there is the intention behind it.
-Thus, it can have an exponentially positive effect on one’s wellbeing when practiced consistently!
+Thus, it can have an exponentially positive effect on one’s well being when practiced consistently.

-Decreased depression and negative self-talk- People that practice positive psychology are less likely to suffer from depression and experience more joy in day to day life.
+- Decreased depression and negative self-talk: People that practice positive psychology are less likely to suffer from depression and experience more joy in day to day life.
 Additionally, improvements to self-esteem are likely to result from positive thinking and reframing one’s thinking.

-Gratitude in Early Addiction Recovery
+Practicing Gratitude in Recovery

 When someone is addicted to alcohol or drugs, they will spend a lot of the time only considering their own needs.
 Thus, addiction is selfish, and an addict’s behaviors focus primarily on obtaining drugs with little regard for anything else.
 So when an addict becomes sober, they may remain to be preoccupied with themselves.

 Our culture is one that continually supports wanting the next “shiny new thing.”
 We quickly lose the appreciation for what is already there by continuing to focus on what is next.
 Therefore, if you actively choose to foster gratitude daily and stop focusing on the things that you don’t have, you can begin to see how lucky you indeed are.

-Those experiencing drug or alcohol addiction thoughts of gratitude may seem impossible.
-At our Florida Drug Rehab, we will help each patient develop a sense of self.
-We also understand that being grateful can motivate an addict to take the steps they need to change their life.
-Thus, we are here for those seeking relief from drug or alcohol addiction.
+For those struggling with substance abuse, gratitude can seem like an impossible feeling.
+At Lighthouse Recovery Institute, we will help each patient develop a sense of self.
+We also understand that cultivating gratitude can motivate an addict to take the steps they need to change their life and remain clean and sober after addiction recovery.